ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 We are super thankful to have had some great bloggers like [Holly Schinsky](http://devgirl.org/), [Raymond Camden](http://www.raymondcamden.com/), [Christophe Coenrates](http://coenraets.org/blog/2014/10/ionic-tutorial-and-sample-application/), [Nic Raboy](http://www.nraboy.com/) and [Andrew McGivery](http://mcgivery.com/) write incredible and educational posts on Ionic that the Ionic community loves reading.

-Finally, there are several books being written about Ionic right now from major tech publishers.
+In addition, there are several books being written about Ionic right now from major tech publishers.
 One that we can talk about now is [Ionic in Action](http://www.manning.com/wilken/) from Manning Publications.
 The book is [on sale](http://myemail.constantcontact.com/Dec-17--Apache-Cordova-in-Action.html?soid=1101335703814&aid=2sPCIgmMgxs) today, along with Raymond's wonderful [Cordova in Action](http://www.manning.com/camden/).

+Finally, [Steve Michelotti](https://twitter.com/smichelotti) created a wonderful [Pluralsight Course](http://www.pluralsight.com/courses/description/building-mobile-apps-ionic-framework-angularjs) on Ionic with over 3 hours of video content.
+It's very popular course on the site and a great resource to really learn more about Ionic!

 Thanks to everyone that has written about Ionic, and get in touch if you'd like to help create more content to post on the Ionic blog!

+### Taking over the world

+Ionic developers have given hundreds of talks at meetups and conferences this year, along with writing even more blog posts, demos, and tutorials.
+But we are starting to see a multi-national band of Ionic user groups forming around the world:

+These are official Ionic meetup groups that started from the community and we've helped get up and running.
+If you'd like to start your own official Ionic meetup group, [let us know!](mailto:katie@drifty.com)

 ### Startups